thayton/thayton.github.io/_drafts/eygbl.md

 ## Implementation

-Now that we've seen an overview of the requests, let's get into the implementation.
-In this section we'll dig into the site's code to see how the two XHR requests are being made so that we can duplicate them in our scraper.
-First, let's create a base class and some boilerplate code for our SelectMinds scraper:
+Now that we've seen an overview of the requests, let's dig into the site's code to see how the two XHR requests are being generated so that we can duplicate them in our scraper.
+First, let's create a base class and some boilerplate code for our SelectMinds scraper.
+We'll add methods to it as we go:

 ```python
 import re